 Whether you keep a physical Rolodex on your desk or diligently log every client interaction in a CRM like Salesforce or HubSpot, chances are you haven’t had the time to go through and make updates in a while — if ever.
 One surefire way to make a big impact on the accuracy of your data is to go into your email, filter by or search for any “bounceback” emails you have received in recent months and years, and make the necessary changes in your database.
 Many companies discontinue email accounts if an employee has left the business entirely, which will trigger a bounceback or error message.
 In addition to removing the now-irrelevant contacts from your database, take a moment to reach out to the company and find a new name you can connect with.
 You may unearth an opportunity to win back a lost account, or a chance to broaden your portfolio with a business.

 As pointed out in the section above, if you are feeling like summer is slow, then your Millennial or younger generation interns and employees are probably bored to tears by the crawling pace.
+And many may have entirely missed out on that “water cooler” style bonding experience so many of us took for granted before the Covid pandemic era.

 “Sadly, when onboarding new talent during ‘busy season,’ many insurance professionals feel like they don’t have enough time in the day to invest in making sure new hires are fully read in on industry trends, the fundamentals of a transaction, why certain processes matter, etc.,” Keeping says.
 “The end of summer can be your opportunity to identify high potential talent and spend time together identifying any gaps to their learning or training.”